mbrezu/scenic/README.md

 then this ugly hack is necessary to let Scenic use Cairo to draw on SDL surfaces.

+(LISPBUILDER-SDL is currently fixed in SVN, will wait for the change to propagate to Quicklisp before removing my patch and this warning).

 # Install

 I assume that your Common Lisp implementation has Quicklisp